How central are we?

 Work with local companies to provide assistance with expansion plans and business concerns.

-Links to ways for our area businesses and residents to connect, gain information, and resources to build mutually-beneficial relationships:
+Ways our area businesses and residents can connect, gain information, and resources to build mutually-beneficial relationships:

-Career Source Polk is a non-profit corporation that oversees the state and federal funds dedicated to preparing and upgrading a skilled workforce.
-We help thousands of businesses find employees and remain leaders within their industry.
+Career Source Polk is a non-profit corporation that oversees the state and federal funds dedicated to preparing and upgrading a skilled workforce, helping thousands of businesses find employees and remain leaders within their industry.

 Employ Florida Marketplace is an online job search engine.

-- Job seekers should register, upload or create a resume, and set up a Virtual Recruiter that will automatically job search using the job seekers specifications
+- Job seekers can upload or create a resume and set up a Virtual Recruiter that will automatically job search using their specifications.

-Polk County has a variety of options of post-secondary options available to the its graduates.
-One such option is Polk State College, which is a multi-campus institution serving over 20,000 students with Bachelor of Arts and Science degrees, as well as a wide range of certificate and workforce training options.
+Polk County has a variety of post-secondary options available to its graduates.
+One such option is Polk State College, which is a multi-campus institution serving over 16,000 students with associate and bachelor degree programs, as well as a wide range of certificate and workforce training options.

 In total, Polk County has 8 traditional colleges/universities, offering more great reasons to choose Haine City.